cshum/imagor/README.md

 - `AxB:CxD` means manually crop the image at left-top point `AxB` and right-bottom point `CxD`.
 Coordinates can also be provided as float values between 0 and 1 (percentage of image dimensions)
 - `fit-in` means that the generated image should not be auto-cropped and otherwise just fit in an imaginary box specified by `ExF`
 - `stretch` means resize the image to `ExF` without keeping its aspect ratios
+- `max-dim` means generated image should not exceed given dimension `ExF` other methods would define crop conditions
 - `-Ex-F` means resize the image to be `ExF` of width per height size.
 The minus signs mean flip horizontally and vertically
 - `GxH:IxJ` add left-top padding `GxH` and right-bottom padding `IxJ`
 - `HALIGN` is horizontal alignment of crop.
 Accepts `left`, `right` or `center`, defaults to `center`